norulshahlam/employee-salary-management-assignment/README.md

 - Alternatively, you can use postman to manually test the endpoints.
 Download the postman  collection [**HERE**](./src/main/resources/employee-salary-management-assignment.postman_collection.json), and use Postman to import this collection.
 Now you can test the endpoints using Postman.
 Make sure you have postman installed.
 You can click [**HERE**](https://www.postman.com/downloads/) to download if you dont't have one.

+- You may skip all steps above if the production hostname is available, to access Swagger.

+      {hostname}/swagger-ui/index.html#/

+- For any issues, email me at norulshahlam@gmail.com or whatsapp me at +6592212152

+### Conclusion

+Congratulations, you have successfully compiled and run the app!

 ***************************************